Enterprise Web Infrastructure (EWI)

 - Create custom site settings for your website project.

 - View, verify, and organize your scan results.

 - Request a rescan for any of your sites that require corrective actions.

 Many websites provide dynamic content through databases.
 EWI supports centralized Microsoft SQL Server databases.
 EWI can also link to MySQL or other individual department databases that are protected behind Enterprise Network Firewalls.

 Websites hosted on EWI have access to the University's Google search tools.
 These tools allow you to create searches within your own site.
 They also enable results from your website to be displayed in the results of University-wide searches conducted from www.pitt.edu.
 Units may work with University Marketing Communications (UMC) to optimize their ranking in searches.

-Web site traffic can be analyzed with Urchin software from Google, another tool provided by the EWI service.
-Urchin software from Google analyzes traffic for websites and provides easy-to-understand reports on your visitors that include information such as where they come from and how they use your site.
+Website traffic can be analyzed with Urchin software from Google, another tool provided by the EWI service.
+Urchin software from Google analyzes traffic for websites and provides easy-to-understand reports on your visitors.
+These include information such as where they come from and how they use your site.

 For More Information

 To host a website on EWI, contact the 24/7 IT Help Desk at 412-624-HELP (4357) or submit a request online.